 The Interim Provisions on the Examination and Approval of Internet Drug Transaction Services, or the Interim Provisions on Internet Drug Transaction, promulgated by the SFDA on September 29, 2005 and became effective on December 1, 2005, regulate (i) transaction of drugs (including medical devices and packing materials and containers that are in direct contact with drugs) over internet, including services provided for internet pharmaceutical transactions between pharmaceutical manufacturers, pharmaceutical operation enterprises, and medical institutions, (ii) internet pharmaceutical transactions conducted by pharmaceutical manufacturers and pharmaceutical wholesale enterprises through their own websites with other enterprises (excluding their members); and (iii) the internet pharmaceutical transaction services furnished to individual consumers by pharmaceutical retail chain enterprises.
 According to the Interim Provisions on Internet Drug Transaction, enterprises engaging in providing drug transaction services over the internet must obtain an Internet Drug Transaction Qualification Certificate.
 Such certificates have a term of five years and have three types: A certificate, B certificate and C certificate.
-They are only issued to three kinds of enterprises: (i) enterprises that provide drug transaction services to pharmaceutical manufacturers, pharmaceutical operation enterprises and medical institutions, but do not participate in pharmaceutical manufacture and operation and do not own, have no property relationship or other economic interest with the administrative organizations, medical institutions or pharmaceutical manufacturer and operation enterprises (ii) pharmaceutical manufacturers and pharmaceutical wholesale enterprises that deal with other third-party enterprises via their own websites; and (iii) the pharmaceutical retail chain enterprises that provide OTC drug transaction services to individual consumers via the internet.
+They are only issued to three kinds of enterprises: (i) enterprises that provide drug transaction services to pharmaceutical manufacturer and operation and do not own, have no property relationship or other economic interest with the administrative organizations, medical institutions or pharmaceutical manufacturer and operation enterprises; (ii) pharmaceutical manufacturers and pharmaceutical wholesale enterprises that deal with other third-party enterprises via their own websites; and (iii) the pharmaceutical retail chain enterprises that provide OTC drug transaction services to individual consumers via the internet.